defold/doc/docs/en/manuals/editor-scripts.md

 Existing lifecycle hooks that `/hooks.editor_script` may specify:
 - `on_build_started(opts)` — executed when game is Built to run locally or on some remote target.
 Your changes, be it returned actions or updated file contents, will appear in a built game.
 Raising an error from this hook will abort a build. `opts` is a table that contains following keys:
-  - `platform` — a string in `%arch%-%os%` format describing what platform it's built for, currently always the same value in `editor.platform`.
+  - `platform` — a string in `%arch%-%os%` format describing what platform it's built for, currently always the same value as in `editor.platform`.
 - `on_build_finished(opts)` — executed when build is finished, be at successful or failed. `opts` is a table with following keys:
   - `platform` — same as in `on_build_started`
   - `success` — whether build is successful, either `true` or `false`
 - `on_bundle_started(opts)` — executed when you create a bundle or Build HTML5 version of a game.
 As with `on_build_started`, changes triggered by this hook will appear in a bundle, and errors will abort a bundle. `opts` will have these keys:
   - `output_directory` — a file path pointing to a directory with bundle output, for example `"/path/to/project/build/default/__htmlLaunchDir"`
   - `platform` — platform the game is bundled for.
-See a list of available platform values in [Bob manual](/manuals/bob).
+See a list of possible platform values in [Bob manual](/manuals/bob).
 - `on_bundle_finished(opts)` — executed when bundle is finished, be it successful or not. `opts` is a table with the same data as `opts` in `on_bundle_started`, plus `success` key indicating whether build is successful.
 - `on_target_launched(opts)` — executed when user launched a game and it successfully started. `opts` contains an `url` key pointing to a launched engine service, for example, `"http://127.0.0.1:35405"`
 - `on_target_terminated(opts)` — executed when launched game is closed, has same opts as `on_target_launched`